itstheanurag/wysa-assignment/README.md

+** for simplicity vaidations is maintained in third branch (with Validations) ** apis are have space for integration for future modules.

-# approach 1
+# approach 1  (main branch in route section)

 get all the data from req.body (from frontend) to mongoDb and then process that data

 route.post('/userDetails',-------

-successfull response
+successful response

 {
     "nickName": "Disco",